How to Grow and Care for Trumpet Creeper

 Spring Care

-In spring, as temperatures warm, check for any winter damage and prune back any dead or unhealthy growth.
-Fertilize with a balanced, slow-release fertilizer to encourage new growth and blooming.
+As temperatures warm in spring, inspect for any winter damage and prune back any dead or unhealthy growth.
+Fertilize with a balanced, slow-release fertilizer to encourage robust new growth and blooming.

 Summer Care

 During the summer months, ensure your Trumpet Creeper receives adequate water, especially during dry spells.
-Deadhead spent flowers to promote continuous blooming and prevent unwanted self-seeding.
+Regularly deadhead spent flowers to promote continuous blooming and prevent unwanted self-seeding.

 Fall Care

-As the growing season winds down, reduce watering and allow the plant to prepare for dormancy.
-A light pruning can help maintain its shape, but avoid heavy pruning until spring.
+As the growing season winds down, reduce watering to allow the plant to prepare for dormancy.
+A light pruning can help maintain its shape, but avoid heavy pruning until spring to prevent stress on the plant.

 Winter Care

 In colder regions, apply a layer of mulch around the base of the plant to protect the roots from freezing temperatures.
-If you live in a particularly harsh climate, consider wrapping the vine to offer additional protection.
+For particularly harsh climates, consider wrapping the vine with burlap or another protective material for additional insulation.

 Common Issues & Solutions